Student Belonging

 To report an alleged bias incident committed by an employee, please contact Ms. Michele Vineyard, Senior Director of Human Resources.
 Her office is located at 210 College Hall.
 Phone: 540-375-2262 or email: vineyard@roanoke.edu

-To report an alleged bias incident committed by a student, please contact Ms. Amy Perkins, Assistant Dean of Students.
+To report an alleged bias incident committed by a student, please contact Ms. Amy Perkins, Dean of Students.
 Her office is located at 205 Alumni Gym.
 Phone 540-375-2592 or email: perkins@roanoke.edu

 As a student, you are encouraged to report anything you hear or see that feels like a bias incident.